 Many people have left the island as they no longer have a job.
-Neighbour above us has gone, left everything behind.
+Ian above us has gone, left everything behind.
 He let David take his washing machine and told us we can take anything that is useful.
+Ian would like to come back one day, but the majority of yachts have been destroyed.
 Many landlords are losing their tenants as people leave because of this.
-Today I'll go up to see if there is anything useful.
+Today I'll go up to Ian's and see if there is anything useful.

 Oh Shit!
 It's starting to rain.